Accessibility is not an edge case

 The reports will only capture those with a diagnosis.
-Those with a registered disability.
+Those in receipt of a disability related benefit.
 Or, those who took part in research by the Office for National Statistics.
-It’s likely there are more people who have disabilities but are not included in the data.
+It's likely there are more people who have disabilities but are not included in the data.

-Of those people wtih a disability that do use the internet, not all will need to use assistive technology.
+Of those people with a disability who do use the internet, not all will need to use assistive technology.

 I'm only using UK statistics.
 People can access websites from anywhere in the world, so the figures will actually be far higher.